sdurbin-pxc/plcnext-io-drivers-cpp/README.md

 # Getting Started

-Follow these steps to get your development environment set up:
+Follow these steps to get your development environment set up.
+Note, if you are only using the DIRECT interface, you can skip 1d to 1f.

 ## 1. Deploy the PLCnext I/O Driver Component to the device: